 Bellevue Parks & Community Services maintains over 2,700 acres of parks and open space land and over 80 miles of trails.
 The department also provides recreation programs for over 10,000 participants each year.
-Our mission is to build a healthy community through an integrated system of exceptional parks, open space, recreation, cultural and human services.
 Parks & Community Services at a glance

 Be among the first to learn about programs, activities and things to do in Bellevue's parks.
 Our monthly e-newsletter is your source for up-to-date information on Bellevue Parks & Community Services.
 Sign up